 Find your school’s lunch menu by clicking the image or visit nutrislice.com.

-Parents, you can monitor your student’s meal accounts as well as make a payment by going to family.titank12.com.
+Parents, you can monitor your student’s meal accounts as well as make a school lunch payment by going to linqconnect.com.

 Please make sure your student has money for his/her meals.
 Money left in accounts will carry over to the next year, unless a refund is requested.
-A keypad entry system is used during meals for students to enter their student ID #, or scan their student ID card.
-High School students are required to have their ID card with them at all times, including meals.
+A keypad entry system is used during meal service for students to enter their student ID #, or scan their student ID card.
+High School students are required to have their ID card with them at all times, including meal service.

 Checks: The KUSD cafeteria does accept local checks.
 NO out-of- town checks will be accepted.
 Checks returned due to non-sufficient funds are subject to a returned check fee of $25.00.
 All returned checks not paid within the allotted time period are submitted to the County Attorney for collection.